aniasobo/oystercard1/progressnote.md

 - updating local versions of ruby and gems with rvm & bundler
 - Rspec config file - not generated automatically by rspec --init; purpose: ??
 - reading & interpreting the rspec stack trace
+- attribute readers and instance variables, and initialising new objects in a given state - and writing unit tests to verify it